Putin stands by China, criticizes U.S., in trade, Huawei disputes

 “...It’s a path to endless conflicts, trade wars and maybe not just trade wars.
 Figuratively speaking, it’s a path to battles without rules that pit everyone against everyone else.”

+Putin also complained about the U.S. dollar, calling it an instrument of pressure whose role in the financial system should be reconsidered.

 China’s Xi struck a more conciliatory tone, calling for world powers to protect the global multilateral trade system.
+Speaking through an interpreter, he said it was “hard to imagine a complete break” between the United States and China.

+“We are not interested in this, and our American partners are not interested in this.
+President Trump is my friend and I am convinced he is also not interested in this,” Xi said.

 Russia has long complained about Western sanctions imposed on it over disputes including its behavior in Ukraine.
 Moscow casts the restrictions as an attempt to contain its growth.